 I think Dr. Haviland must be one connected with the coat of arms you spoke of.
 I find my father has a great idea of the splendour and aristocracy of the Doctor’s family.
 The Doctor he thinks, entered the army as surgeon and died while in the army.
 Aunt Tamar he says, lived many years after the Doctor’s death.

 It is no surprise that Heraldic bearings were not maintained in America, especially after the Revolutionary War.
-While a few Havilands were Tories (loyalists to the King of England), William himself may have taken his leave of England's politics, leveraging the naval enterprises of his uncle, Matthew, to find a new life.
+While a few Havilands were Tories (loyalists to the King of England), William himself may have taken his leave of England's politics of the time, leveraging the naval enterprises of his uncle, Matthew, to find a new life.
 This may not have been popular with his immediate family, as there are very few records of him in England.
 Aside from printings of his bearing on personal property, he did not care to maintain or formally pass down Arms.
 He and his sons and grandsons contented themselves as farmers in the colonization of the "New World," fiercely Protestant and independent in spirit.
+Some of the family he left behind might have been Catholic, and the Reformation caused branches of some families to become "disowned."
+Details of any of this, if it happened to the Havilands, are lost in time.

-For an American man to obtain a true Coat of Arms he must prove himself descended from an English subject (not necessarily from an Armigerous Bearer) and then commission the College of Arms in the United Kingdom to have one made based on known family history.
+For an American man to obtain a true Coat of Arms he must prove himself descended from an English subject (preferably armorial) and then commission the College of Arms in the United Kingdom to have one made based on known family history.

 Coats of Arms don't represent surnames.